uniblockchain/Asset-Ownership-Distribution/README.md

 This is a simple Solidity Smart contract and a Decentralised application (DAPP).

 ## The Contract [Tracks](contracts/Tracks.sol)
-> Solidity Smart contract responsible for assigning and retrieving the ownership and right associated to a specific music track.
+> Solidity Smart contract responsible for assigning and retrieving the ownership and rights associated to a specific music track.

 ### Available functions
 - `saveTrackDetails` To save the track details to the blockchain.